 2012 (16/16, 2/2)

-- Named a captain for the first time in 2013.
+- Named a captain for the first time.

-- Started at left defensive end at Buffalo (9/8) and recovered his NFL-leading 10th fumble since 2010.
+- Started at left defensive end at Buffalo (9/8) and recovered a fumble.
 The takeaway led to a Patriots touchdown.
 Also registered eight tackles.

 2011 (16/16, 3/3)